How to scale company culture for distributed teams

 For the latter, avoid delaying opportunities for new managers to meet their colleagues, especially because they embody a liaison role for so many people.
 Introduction meetings planned in a new manager’s onboarding should include:

-A shared platform like Softstart allows you to automatically assign activities to other colleagues and delegate parts of the planning to others.
+A shared platform like Workleap Onboarding allows you to automatically assign activities to other colleagues and delegate parts of the planning to others.
 You can also schedule meetings between new managers and colleagues ahead of time directly through the app.
 This way, nobody forgets to meet for a proper one-on-one in those first, crucial weeks.

 Being in a leadership position in the eyes of their team, managers are essentially representatives of the organization.
 Their knowledge, professionalism, and managerial actions reflect onto the company.
 Hence, new managers need to grasp and adopt the company culture and values and emulate that in their management style.
 New manager orientation should cover the following topics in-depth: